zer0xj/autodownload-mp3-api/README.md

 ## Overview

-This project leverages Spring Boot, Google's YouTube API, and youtube-dl to provide an API to download videos and convert them to MP3s.
+This project leverages Spring Boot, JDBC Templates with MySQL, Google's YouTube API, and youtube-dl to provide an API to download videos and convert them to MP3s.
 It optionally supports saving a list of the queries searched for to make finding songs easier in the event that the wrong song was downloaded.

 ## Endpoints